 Smorgasburg is a massive outdoor marketplace of food trucks and tents selling all manner of delights.
-The twice weekly event happens at Williamsburg (Saturdays) and Prospect Park (Sundays) and attracts tens of thousands of hungry visitors.
-The result is a mash up of different flavors and aromas to try and to share.
+The twice-weekly event happens at Williamsburg (Saturdays) and Prospect Park (Sundays) and attracts tens of thousands of hungry visitors.
+The result is a mash-up of different flavors and aromas to try and share.

 The legendary (and now heavily counterfeited) Ramen Burger

 People will queue for whatever international delicacy has been hyped in the weekly online food blogs as the next big taste – in 2017; it’s spaghetti donuts.
 Try Ramen Burgers (burgers with the bun made out of what looks and tastes like Maggi 2-minute noodles – Australia’s staple food for 18-25-year-old males); barbecued brisket that will melt in your mouth from Mighty Quinn’s; Duck Season offers duck fat fries and crackling – you’d think they’d just live a little and call it quackling.
 There are lobster rolls that will set you back $20 (which is ironically the Aussie slang for a $20 bill), fresh oysters, Thai noodles, and all manner of plantain-based Caribbean treats.